dwfishe/dwfishe.github.io/_posts/2018-07-23-David_Fisher_Resume.md

 * Self-starter who always makes the best use of his time.
 * Excellent communication skills, both written and verbal.
 * Ample experience working efficiently with multiple teams across the footprint of a company.
-* Noted for positive leadership style focusing on fostering an encouraging work culture leading to more productive outcomes.
 * Adept at learning new technology and software including numerous job specific software, as well as a high understanding of Microsoft Office, especially Excel, Word, and PowerPoint.

-### Achievements
----
-* Proven track record of exceeding client expectations, providing timely solutions to problems, working independently and with a team in a fast-paced environment.
-I help people do their jobs better.
-* Proven ability to build relationships with both clients and all levels of employees, and work well in team environments.
-* Transitioned mortgage business from a manual to automated loan delivery environment.
-* Create and maintain analytical models and reports used by the mortgage business.
-* Monthly training and instruction for new hires on Secondary Marketing policy and procedures, as well as use of the pricing engine.
-* Thorough testing of and training loan officers for the Optimal Blue pricing engine, which was then launched to the entire mortgage business.
-* Copy Editor for Christian Business Academic Review and The Journal of Biblical Integration in Business.
-Academic journals publishing business professors from Christian universities around the country.
-* Over ten years of experience in the financial industry.